 - 5 CD Sets

 On the other hand, Genki features only one workbook per textbook and one Answer Key volume for both textbooks.
-For those worrying about Kanji character study, there is an appendix at the end of both main textbooks that focuses on Kanji.
+For those worrying about Kanji character study, there is an appendix at the end of both main textbooks that focus on Kanji.

-Again, Genki is more concise while the Minna no Nihongo series offers you a whole variety of materials to study, practice and specialize.
+Again, Genki is more concise while the Minna no Nihongo series offers you a whole variety of materials to study, practice, and specialize.